kieranp7/cyberscurity-journey/README.md

 ### Academic
 - BSc (Hons) in Computer Science
-- Level 2 Certificate in Principles of Cybersecurity
+- Level 2 Certificate in Principles of Cyber Security

 ### Industry Certifications
 - In progress